jacobleehei/genforce-streamlit/README.md

 ![In-use Animation](https://github.com/jasonleehei/GenForce-Streamlit/blob/main/demo-itf.gif?raw=true "In-use Animation")

 ## How to run this app
-The demo requires Python 3.6 or 3.7
+The app requires Python 3.6 or 3.7
 **It is suggested that creating a new virtual environment**, then running:

 ```